utk1017/secure-vault/README.md

 ## 📄 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE).
+This project is licensed under the MIT License : see [LICENSE](LICENSE).

-## 🙌 Acknowledgements

-- **Mr. Armaan Hussain** — Mentor, Uptech Automation
-- **Mrs. Kusum Tharani** — HOD, Dept. of Electrical & Electronics Engineering
-- Team **"ECE TECH"**, Bharati Vidyapeeth's College of Engineering, New Delhi